Places to Visit in London

 Harrods

-You can spend the whole day shopping at Harrods, a department store rich in tradition
+You could spend the whole day shopping in the iconic Harrods department store

-Harrods is the most famous department store in London and one of the oldest shopping temples in the world.
-The rich and famous have been shopping at Harrods since 1834, and for a long time the department store was the official supplier to the Royal Family.
+Harrods is the most famous department store in London.
+Since 1834 the rich and famous have been shopping here—and for much of that time it was the official supplier to the British royal family.

 Camden Market